A First Response policy is used to auto-suppress alerts and to trigger process automation as a first response for non-significant alerts.

 The continuous learning option is only available for client-level policies.
 To apply first-response actions using machine-learning, ensure Continuous Learning is enabled by default to suppress alerts using historical data.
-If you do not rely want machine-learning suppression, disable the toggle button.
+If you do not want machine-learning suppression, disable the toggle button.

 Alert pattern actions